designeralabi/space-tourism-website/README.md

 some of the things i learnt while working on this project.

-- backdrop-filter : this is used to blur the back on an object
+- backdrop-filter : this is used to blur the back on an object -- to learn more about the backdrop-filter here:[backdrop-filter-Mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter)
 - blur(): here i learn which property type it accept like px